gscharly/drl_p2_continous_control/README.md

-# Udacity Deep Reinforcement Learning course - Policy-based methods - P2 Continous control
+# Udacity Deep Reinforcement Learning course - Policy-based methods - P2 Continuous control

 This repository contains code that train an agent to solve the environment proposed in the Policy Based Methods section of the Udacity Deep Reinforcement Learning (DRL) course.